filsammy/mobile-movie-app/README.md

 - **[TypeScript](https://www.typescriptlang.org/)** is a statically-typed superset of JavaScript providing type annotations, interfaces, enums, generics, and enhanced tooling.
 It improves error detection, code quality, and scalability—ideal for robust, maintainable projects.

 - **[Tailwind CSS](https://tailwindcss.com/)** is a utility-first CSS framework enabling rapid UI design via low-level classes.
-In React Native/Expo, it’s commonly used with NativeWind to apply Tailwind-style utilities to mobile components.
+In React Native/Expo, it's commonly used with NativeWind to apply Tailwind-style utilities to mobile components.

 - **[NativeWind](https://www.nativewind.dev/)** brings Tailwind CSS to React Native and Expo, allowing you to style mobile components using utility-first classes for fast, consistent, and responsive UI design.

 ## <a name="features">🔋 Features</a>

-### Features of the Mobile Movie AppProject
+### Features of the Mobile Movie App Project

-👉 **Real-time data**: Fetching and displaying real-time movie data
+👉 **Real-time data**: Fetching and displaying real-time movie data from TMDB API

-👉 **Home Page**: Featured and discover movies
+👉 **Home Page**: Featured and discover movies with curated collections

-👉 **Search Page**: Search for your favorite movies
+👉 **Search Page**: Advanced search functionality for your favorite movies

+👉 **Saved Movies Tab**: Save and manage your personal movie collection

+👉 **Profile Tab**: View your activity statistics and most searched movies

+👉 **User Statistics**: Track saved movies count, search history, and total interactions

-👉 **Popularity algorithm**: Track user searches to display the most popular movies
+👉 **Popularity Algorithm**: Track user searches to display the most popular movies

+👉 **Android Build**: Production-ready APK available for direct installation

 and many more, including code architecture and reusability.